mrmorphic/hwio/README.md

  	should be able to be disabled for maximum performance.
  *	Make simple stuff simple, and harder stuff possible.
-In particular, while Arduino-like methods have uniform interface and semantics across drivers, we don't hide the driver itself, so special features of a driver can still be used, albeit non-portably.
+In particular, while Arduino-like methods have uniform interface and semantics across drivers, we don't hide the driver itself or the modules it uses, so special features of a driver or module can still be used, albeit non-portably.
- *	Sub packages can be added as required that approximately parallel Arduino libraries (e.g. perhaps an SD card package).
+ *	Sub-packages can be added as required that approximately parallel Arduino libaries (e.g. perhaps an SD card package).
 Where possible, these implementations should be generic across I/O pins. e.g. not assuming specific pin behaviour as happens with Arduino.